ReDI-School/ber-dcp-intro-to-computer-science/content/docs/_index.md

 In this awesome course You will be learning fundamental computer science skills that are an absolute **MUST** for any IT field 🎉

-You will be also introduced to programming and have your very first practical experience with one of the most popular programming languages: Python, HTML, CSS and Javascript.
+You will be also introduced to the fundamentals of programming and gain experience with: Python, GitHub, HTML, CSS, JavaScript.

 ## Sections 📚

 These docs consists of **four** parts:

-1. Basic Command Line (Linux)
+1. File System Basics
-2. Version Control with GIT
+2. Version Control with Git and GitHub
-3. Web Fundamentals
+3. Python Programming
-4. Introduction to Programing (Python)
+4. Introduction to Web Development

 # After this course 🤔

+You will...

-- Understand and use the basic command line
+- Understand files and file system
-- Use git/GitHub repository
+- Use git/GitHub for version control
+- Create basic programs in Python
-- Understand the fundamentals of the web and its working
+- Understand the fundamentals of the web and web development
-- Do basic python programming

 After the successful completion of this introductory course, you can choose and apply for any other intermediate-level courses offered by ReDI!